-The European Commission has published a proposal, or the "Commission's Proposal", for a Directive for a common financial transactions tax, or "FTT", in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia, or the "participating Member States".
+The European Commission has published a proposal, or the Commission's Proposal, for a Directive for a common financial transactions tax, or FTT, in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia, or the participating Member States.

-The Commission's Proposal has very broad scope and could, if introduced in its published form, apply to certain dealings in the debt securities in certain circumstances.
+The Commission's Proposal has very broad scope and could, if introduced in its current form, apply to certain dealings in the debt securities (including secondary market transactions) in certain circumstances.